 Explore Bangkok by BTS

 The Bangkok Mass Transit Authority (BMTA) has a comprehensive bus system that covers the entire city.
-Fares are very low, so if you plan on exploring the city, invest in a bus map that marks all the main routes.
-Not all buses have the destinations marked in English, so it is best to go by the numbers as conductors often will not be able to speak English.
+Fares are very low, so if you plan on exploring the city, invest in a bus map (available in English at most 7-eleven stores) that marks all of the main routes.
+Most buses are marked only in Thai, so it's best to go by the numbers as conductors will not often speak English.